Theimx/Software-Engineering-Training/README.md

 This is a personal file to group all my work on software engineering and Python (update the readme later)

 --- Statistiques ---

-  -  Nombre total de fichiers :  35
-  -  Nombre total de lignes :  1462
-  -  Nombre moyen de lignes par fichier :  40.94
+Total ligne of code : 1224

-  -  Nombre Total d'exercice : 67
+Total Files : 30

+Python exercises : 37